 Let’s talk about your middle . . . er. . . the middle!

 If the beginning of your project is the inspiration, the middle is the creation.
 It’s a stage where the beginning idea is ignited by the actions that must occur for the creation to come to fruition.
-Examples might be making a phone call to order supplies, registering for a class, or picking up your pen and starting to write.
+Examples might be making a phone call to order supplies, registering for a course, or picking up your pen and starting to write.

 The middle can be a rich place where you make choices that will affect how your project shows up in the end.
 A stage where the creation starts, lives short or long, dies, then perhaps gets re-created over and again, until, it’s ready to come out and play.